Blunt splenic trauma: Diagnosis

+Interactive tools have been developed that facilitate grading of splenic injury based on imaging findings.

 Treatment

 Treatment has traditionally been splenectomy.
 Splenectomy involves ligation of three splenic attachments (splenorenal ligament, splenocolic ligament and splenophrenic ligament) to mobilize the spleen.
 The splenorenal ligament is located laterally, the splenocolic ligament inferiorly and the splenophrenic ligament superiorly. followed by suture ligation of the splenic blood supply.
 After the spleen has been removed, the abdomen is irrigated with normal saline to confirm hemostasis.
 After confirmation abdominal organs are put into anatomical position, followed by closure of the abdomen.
 However, splenectomy is avoided if possible, particularly in children, to avoid the resulting permanent susceptibility to bacterial infections.
 Most small, and some moderate-sized lacerations in stable patients (particularly children) are managed with hospital observation and sometimes transfusion rather than surgery.
 Embolization, blocking off of the hemorrhaging vessels, is a newer and less invasive treatment.
 When surgery is needed, the spleen can be surgically repaired in a few cases, but splenectomy is still the primary surgical treatment, and has the highest success rate of all treatments.